HOMEOWNER TIPS

 During retrofitting, technicians may notice substantial foundation damage that needs immediate repair.
 Adding crawl space support posts and foundation piers, and stabilizing the walls are some of the ways TerraFirma can reinforce your foundation.

-TerraFirma is a broad foundation repair service that wants to ensure your home is strong and safe.
+Eugene’s proximity to the Cascadia Subduction Zone makes earthquake preparedness essential, not optional.
 We will conduct every step of earthquake retrofitting and offer additional services such as basement waterproofing, crawl space encapsulation, concrete leveling, and foundation stabilization.

 Contact TerraFirma Foundation Systems to schedule a free estimation or give us a call with any questions.
 We’re here to support you through every step of the retrofitting process.